KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/Modelling neuromusculoskeletal deficits/README.md

 2. Selective test (scores explanation)
     0: no selective control, no (or minimal) contraction of some of the demanded muscles 0.5: small contraction, but almost no motion, and/or a lot of co-contraction
-    1: mild selective control, not all muscles working in a correct way, no smoot motion, with co-contraction (not always), limited range
+    1: mild selective control, not all muscles working in a correct way, no smooth motion, with co-contraction (not always), limited range
     1.5 good co-contraction with correct muscles
     2: perfect control, perfect contraction with correct muscles

-Results from the synergy analysys are provided in 'Models/BCN_CP#' folder:
+Results from the synergy analyses are provided in 'Models/BCN_CP#' folder:
 Muscle synergies were extracted from the EMG signals of eight muscles using non-negative matrix factorisation.
 We selected the number of synergies that were needed to explain at least 90% of the variance accounted for (VAF) of the measured EMG.
 The eight measured muscles, for which the synergy analysis has been done, are: 'rect_fem', 'vasti_r', 'bifemsh_r', 'hamstrings_r', 'tib_ant_r', 'gastroc_r', 'soleus_r', 'glut_max_r'.
 The provided results in 'BCN_CP#_Syn.mat' are:
 1. Number of synergies per leg (SynN.R and SynN.L)